 Everest is the poster child for charity-driven expeditions.

-I’m finally going to say what I’ve been choking back for years: “You’re not going on your trip for charity, you’re going because you want to.
+The next time some would-be adventurer tells me he’s doing an expedition to raise money for a cause, I’m finally going to say what I’ve been choking back for years: “You’re not going on your trip for charity, you’re going because you want to.
 Stop pretending to save the world and just go.”

 Some kind of fundamental dissonance kicks in when hedonistic adventure gets slathered with pretend altruism.
 A typical fundraising pitch might go something like this (details changed to protect the guilty): “My goal is to raise money for charity X by becoming the Youngest Saskatchewanian Woman ever to climb Mount Everest.”
 Right off the bat this hits Level 3 on the B.S. scale, which measures an expedition by the number of words used to qualify the potential achievement. (“Youngest Saskatchewanian Woman” makes three.)
 So let’s rephrase that proposal: “My goal is to go on an expensive guided expedition to accomplish something that’s been done many times before, so it will be easier to raise funds if I also appear to be making the world a better place.”